ChristianCornelis/YieldComparisonTool/README.md

          - See the YieldComparisonToolDriver class method importStatsCanCSV().
     - Given that I have input an incorrect path to the CSV file to be imported when prompted, then I am informed of my mistake.
             - See the CSVImporter constructor, which throws an exception.
 This is then passed all the way up to the importStatsCanCSV() method.
-    - Given that I do not know what units the Statistics Canada yields are in, when I choose that I do not know  them, the import is cancelled.
+    - Given that I do not know what units the Statistics Canada yields are in, when I choose to cancel the import, then no data is imported.

 ## Analysis Of Implementation
 ### Single Responsibility Principle